ivanjovanovic/sicp/1.2/notes.md

 * O(n*log[n]) - linear logarithmic.
 Still great performance.

-* O(n^2) - quadratic, resource consumption grows quadratically with size of the problem
+* O(n^2) - quadratic, resource consumption grows proportional to the power of 2 of the size of the problem

 * O(k^n) - exponential, resource consumption grows exponentially.
 You
 don't want this for any bigger number.

 * O(n!) - factorial one, yaiks!

-For graphing these functions, so it can be visualy compared use: http://rechneronline.de/function-graphs/
+For graphing these functions, so it can be visually compared use: http://rechneronline.de/function-graphs/

 [see more](http://introcs.cs.princeton.edu/java/41analysis/)